When Should I Consider Temporary Car Insurance?

 If a college student leaves a car at home, you may be tempted to stop insurance coverage when they are away and the car sits in the driveway.
-But stopping and starting coverage leads to a gap in coverage, which could cause your insurance rates to increase.
-Instead, be upfront with your car insurance company that the car is only going to be used during breaks from college.
-You may be surprised to learn that you are eligible for a discount.
+However, stopping and starting coverage leads to a gap in coverage, which could cause your insurance rates to increase.

 Non-Owner Car Insurance

-Non-owner liability car insurance is one way to maintain car insurance coverage without owning the car that you are driving.
-Liability coverage will pay for injuries and any property damage that you may cause to others in an accident.
-This is a great way to get some temporary coverage, though the insurance term is likely to be for six months or a year.
-These policies are much better options than going without car insurance at all.
-All the mainstream car insurance companies offer non-owner liability policies so you will have plenty of options to choose from.
+Non-owner car policies are much better options than going without car insurance at all.
+All the mainstream car insurance companies offer non-owner liability policies so you will have plenty of options of car insurance to choose from.
 Be sure to shop around for the best deal.

 The best way to save on a policy is to compare rates.
-Let SmartFinancial do the hard work for you.
+Each insurer gives a different quote so let SmartFinancial find the best insurance quotes for your needs.
 Begin by entering your zip code below.